 The law may have stripped judges from considering the hardship effects on an immigrant facing deportation from the loss of her community connections, upward employment mobility, and charity work contributions.

 However, I’ve witnessed that in most close families, these same factors will have a negative impact on qualifying relatives who stand to lose the love, support, and presence of a mother, father, husband, wife, or child.

 This means, if presented properly, immigration judges must nevertheless weigh such hardship factors in nearly all Cancellation of Removal matters.

-(And although presented differently in other types of immigration deportation relief applications, the exact same factors are relevant to immigrants seeking an I-601 waiver, pursuing relief under INA 212(c), 212(h), 212(i), or requesting prosecutorial discretion.)
+(And even though such matters are presented differently in other types of immigration deportation relief applications, the exact same types of indirect factors are relevant to immigrants seeking an I-601 waiver, pursuing relief under INA 212(c), 212(h), 212(i), or requesting prosecutorial discretion.)

 Thinking About The Unthinkable: A Short Guide To Cancellation Of Removal Hardship Factors

 A modern approach to deportation defense, reflected by the Cancellation Of Removal Hardship Factors Wheel shown above, includes presenting evidence to prove factors such as: